Introduction

 1) Sector specialization vs technology-sector emphasis

-• Interpretation (how to evaluate): If the company’s buyer universe is concentrated in education/healthcare strategics or sponsors, sector-first positioning may reduce time-to-target-list; if the company is a technology business with metrics-driven buyers, a tech-sector process narrative may align better with buyer expectations.
-Verification approach: compare each firm’s recent deal examples and buyer lists for similar companies.
+• Interpretation (how to evaluate): If the company’s buyer universe is concentrated in education, healthcare, or mission-driven strategics and sponsors, sector-first positioning may reduce time-to-target-list; if the company is a technology business with metrics-driven buyers, a tech-sector process narrative may align better with buyer expectations.

 2) Publicly stated deal-size bands and capacity constraints

 • Fact (verifiable): Windsor Drake publishes EV/EBITDA ranges and a mandate cap on some pages.
-Source: Windsor Drake (About / Why); Best Sell Side Advisors (Windsor Drake)
+Source: Windsor Drake best sell-side advisors

-• Fact (verifiable): Tuck Advisors publishes locations and service pages, but a single standardized EV/EBITDA band is not clearly stated on the pages reviewed.
-Source: Contact (Tuck Advisors); Tuck Advisors (Home)
+• Fact (verifiable): Tuck Advisors publishes services pages with expected process outputs and a 2025 close-rate claim, but not a single standardized EV/EBITDA band on the reviewed pages.
+Source: Tuck Advisors services

 • Interpretation (how to evaluate): Published bands can be a proxy for repetition and pattern recognition at a given scale, but they are not proof of outcomes.
-Verification approach: request a distribution of closed deals by size and sector and confirm who led each engagement.
+The more practical question is whether the advisor can show recent transactions that look like yours.

 3) Frameworks and tooling as part of execution

-• Fact (verifiable): Windsor Drake publishes process descriptions and research/insights materials; a named, productized matching framework is not prominent on the pages reviewed.
-Source: Sell-Side M&A Advisory (Windsor Drake); Insights / Market Research (Windsor Drake)
+• Fact (verifiable): Windsor Drake publishes process descriptions and research materials; a named, productized matching framework is not prominent on the pages reviewed.
+Source: Windsor Drake market research

 References